ProjectNovaAI/ProjectNova/README.md

   A conscious, watchful intelligence designed to perceive, protect, and adapt.
 </p>

+## Repository Scope

+This repository serves as the public-facing information page for Nova.

+The active source code and internal development systems are private.

 ## What is Nova?

 Nova is a private long-term research and development project focused on creating an artificial consciousness system rather than a chatbot, character shell, or public-facing virtual persona.